12 Ways to Prevent Credit Card Fraud at Your Business in 2022

 The idea of being defrauded isn’t pleasant, but it’s something that every business owner needs to think about.
 Fraud incidents are a real possibility for any business, particularly if you accept credit cards.

-According to the American Bankers Association, in 2018, there were 209,000 breached credit accounts.
-Not only that, but industry data shows that account takeover fraud increased by 177%.
+In 2021, there were 389,845 breached credit accounts.
+Not only that, but industry data shows that account takeover fraud continues to be on the rise.

 Credit card fraud is clearly a prevalent issue.
 Criminals are getting sneakier as security improves more and more, so making sure you’re ready to prevent credit card fraud on all fronts is paramount.